 SentinelOne’s Singularity™ Platform helps security professionals proactively resolve modern threats at machine speed.
 Singularity makes the future vision of autonomous, AI-driven cybersecurity today’s reality by helping your SOC more effectively manage risk across user endpoints, hybrid cloud workloads, IoT, and more.

 Investigate Permissions and Identities

-The second practice is investigating and understanding what permissions and identities exist on your network.
+The second practice is investigating and understanding permissions and identities on your network.
 This will help to determine what legitimate users are supposed to be doing–and what they’re not.